Crystal Obregon, Certified High Performance Coach

 Protein structures called intracellular tight junctions, seal up the spaces between the epithelial cells in the gut lining.
 During digestion they stay closed.
 Nutrients make their way to the blood stream by passing through the epithelial cells either by diffusion or active transport.

+These tight junctions can stretch or tighten.
+If they are stretched, like a piece of cheesecloth, the openings grow so that larger molecules can pass through.
 A protein called zonulin regulates the opening of the tight junctions.
 The benefits of the zonulin regulated opening of the tight junctions isn't entirely known.
 Potentially in the short term they could let a harmful bacteria through the lining, so that the immune system is activated to fight the pathogen, but on a long term basis, this wouldn't be beneficial.

 If too much zonlulin is released by the body, and the tight junctions loosen too much, leaky gut can occur.